ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

    cd ../pubsub-worker
    ```
    {:pre}
-2. Open `resources/cos.properties` and update `bucket.name` property with your bucket name.
+2. Open `resources/cos.properties`, update `bucket.name` property with your bucket name, endpoint URL and the geo you selected for the endpoint.
 3. Build and deploy the worker application.
    ```sh
    ibmcloud dev build